Sonith-Bingi/IOT-Thermometer/README.md

 ## IOT Thermometer using [Arduino Uno](https://www.arduino.cc/)

-In this, we are trying to make a Thermometer using Arduino as microcontrolle and LCD as output.
+In this, we are trying to make a Thermometer using Arduino as microcontroller and LCD as output.
 This is implementated using TinkerCad Stimualtion software and Thingspeak.com for storing and displaying the data continuously.

 ### Part 1: Components